There Are Two Kinds of People in the US – Those Who View Health As Static and Those Who Don’t

-The lead author of the Institute of Medicine, NIH sponsored study that revealed this situation remarked that “Americans get sicker, die sooner, and sustain more injuries than people in all other high-income countries.”
+The lead author of the Institute of Medicine, an NIH-sponsored study that revealed this situation, remarked that “Americans get sicker, die sooner, and sustain more injuries than people in all other high-income countries.”
 (That’s a quote from the report.)
 Then he added this coup de grace: “We were stunned by the propensity of findings all on the negative side – the scope of the disadvantage covers all ages, from babies to seniors, both sexes, all classes of society.
-If we fail to act, life spans will continue to shorten, and children will face greater rates of illness than those in other nations.”
+If we fail to act, life spans will continue to shorten, and children will face greater illness rates than those in other nations.”

 Two Ways to Think of Health

 I believe Americans are overly passive about their health.
 Good health can only be attained and maintained by conscious deeds.
-These deeds require planning and disciple.
-Examples include exercising regularly and vigorously, dining in ways that nourish the body without causing problems, and behaving in positive, active ways.
+These deeds require planning and discipline.
+Examples include exercising regularly and vigorously, dining in ways that nourish the body without causing problems, and behaving positively and actively.

 The level of health you will enjoy is affected by your lifestyle choices.
 Your health status depends to a great extent on whether you invest in your well-being or not.
 If you make little or no such investments, your health will depend on chance, genetics, the aging process, and the timeliness of the quality of medical care you receive.

 If, on the other hand, you do invest, if you seek, protect, and defend an advanced state of well-being, the nature of the health status you will have will be dramatically different – and better.

-Therefore, we need to distinguish these two kinds of health situations – one passive, one active.
+Therefore, we need to distinguish these two kinds of health situations: passive and active.

-The Institute of Health reports that places America last reflects that segment of America that is passive.
-If the relatively small part of the American population that practices active health were separated, if their health data were compiled and compared, I’m sure we would be #1.
+The Institute of Health reports that places America last reflect that passive segment of America.
+If the relatively small part of the American population that practices active health were separated, if their health data were compiled and compared, we would be #1.